 April 12, 2014 (KHARTOUM) – The leader of Sudan’s opposition Popular Congress Party (PCP), Hassan Al-Turabi, said they have agreed to engage in unconditional dialogue with the ruling National Congress Party (NCP) in order to unify Islamic forces and maintain cohesion of the country.

-- Head of the Popular Congress Party (PCP), Hassan al-Turabi gestures during an interview in Khartoum October 3, 2012 (Reuters)
+- Head of the Popular Congress Party (PCP), Hassan al-Turabi gestures during an interview in Khartoum on 3 October 2012 (Photo: Reuters)

 In an interview with Al-jazeera TV broadcast on Friday, Turabi said that the majority of Sudan’s political parties had accepted the government’s call for dialogue because they realise that arms proliferation is a divisive issue and represents a real danger to unity in the country.

 The Islamist leader said his decision to join the dialogue was driven by the desire to discuss urgent issues.

 “The rules of governance in Islam allow for offering [a] wide range of freedoms not tyranny, and provide that unity of the country must be based on a contract of citizenship and consensus,” he said.